 There is no system functionality that prevents students from enrolling based on incomplete pre-requisite coursework.
 As needed, the McKelvey Engineering Registrars can run reports to verify that all enrolled students in a course have met listed prerequisites.
 The best place to find information on course pre-requisites is within the course description either in The Bulletin or Course Listings.

-As an advisor you may be asked about already completed or intended transfer courses.
+As an adviser you may be asked about already completed or intended transfer courses.
 The best contact for student questions related to transfer credit is the McKelvey Registrars.
 You can send them an email by clicking under Quick Contacts to the top right.
 The registrars also maintain a transfer database with approved equivalencies.
 This page also includes a form to request new equivalencies.

 Undergrads can find more info about transfer courses at the EUSS Transfer Course webpage.
 Transfer course policies for undergraduate can be found in The Bulletin.
-Graduate students should speak with their faculty advisor as all transfer work must be approved by the department.
+Graduate students should speak with their faculty adviser as all transfer work must be approved by the department.
 Transfer course policies for graduate student can be found in The Bulletin.

 Course enrollment limits and waitlists are controlled at the department level.
 Work with your departmental administrator to understand and change these settings for your courses.

 Students who have a hold on their academic records are not allowed to register for additional coursework or make schedule changes.
 All students should check before registration to verify there are no holds on their records.
 Students with records on hold should check with the related department to have the hold removed.
-Holds information is available to students via WebSTAC and to advisors and certain administrators via various applications such as webadvising.
+Holds information is available to students via WebSTAC and to advisers and certain administrators via various applications such as webadvising.

 Washington University considers advising to be an important part of a student's educational experience.
-Most students are therefore required to meet with their academic advisor prior to registration each semester.
-Students are encouraged to formulate their educational goals, make lists of the courses they wish to take (including alternatives) and review these when meeting with their academic advisor.
+Most students are therefore required to meet with their academic adviser prior to registration each semester.
+Students are encouraged to formulate their educational goals, make lists of the courses they wish to take (including alternatives) and review these when meeting with their academic adviser.
 The McKelvey Registrar will communicate registration information via email to both students and advisers prior to summer and fall registration.

 There are several calendars to bookmark